2sic/2sxc-docs/2sxc Docs Generator/basics/configuration/settings-system.md

 > [!TIP]
 > These are just the predefined settings.
-> Remember you can create any other settings on your own `SettingsCustom` ContentType
+> Remember you can create any other settings on the `App-Settings` ContentType

 ## Predefined System Settings